Worxfr/IPSecWLZ/README.md

 - Access to AWS Wavelength Zones

 ## Architecture Components

+In this code, we are going to deploy 2 Ipsec instances :
+- The first on in an AWS region, to simulate an IPSec Router on premises
+- The second one, in a Subnet in a Wavelength Zone.
+  - In the example, we are attaching a second VPC to the instance, to provide connectivity to several subnets.

+  Here you are the details of what is designed.

 - VPC with Wavelength Zone extension
 - Carrier Gateway for mobile network connectivity
 - EC2-based VPN endpoint in Wavelength Zone